sitaramc/gitolite/README.markdown

     gitolite setup -pk YourName.pub

-If the last command doesn't run perhaps "bin" in not in your "PATH".
+If the last command doesn't run perhaps "bin" is not in your "PATH".
 You can either add it, or just run:

     $HOME/bin/gitolite setup -pk YourName.pub